nolash/weechat-pss/README.md

 /buffer fooroom
 /pss invite hsal

-# now start a different instance and do the same steps
+# now start a different instance / connect a different node
-# but with parameters according to that instance's node
+# and mirror the same steps for this
 # then write something in this buffer
 # it will echo back AND it will show up in the other buffer